-The overarching purpose of the monitoring and evaluation Section of this IMP is to ensure that the SPNRD reaches and/or maintains a fully appropriated condition.
-The objective of the monitoring and evaluation Section is to gather and evaluate data, information, and methodologies that could be used to increase understanding of the surface water and hydrologically connected groundwater system, to test the validity of the conclusions and information upon which this IMP is based, and to assist decision makers in properly managing the water resources within the District.
+The overarching purpose of the monitoring and evaluation section of this IMP is to ensure that TBNRD maintain a fully appropriated condition.
+The objective of the monitoring and evaluation section is to gather and evaluate data, information, and methodologies that could be used to increase understanding of the surface water and hydrologically connected groundwater system, to test the validity of the conclusions and information upon which this IMP is based, and to assist decision makers in properly managing the water resources within the District.
 The described monitoring actions and evaluations are also important in ensuring the state remains in compliance with the NNDP and in keeping the IMP current.
 Various methods will be employed to monitor and evaluate the implementation and progress of this IMP.
-Sections 10.7.1 and 10.7.2 describe the tracking and reporting of water use activities within the District by SPNRD and the NeDNR.
-The rest of Section 10.7 describes the analyses that will evaluate the progress that has been made toward: addressing streamflow depletions due to new uses begun subsequent to July 1, 1997 (Section 10.7.3); reaching a fully appropriated condition (Section 10.7.4); maintaining a fully appropriated condition (Section 10.7.5); and evaluating whether a subsequent increment is necessary to meet the goals and objectives of this IMP (Section 10.7.6).
+Sections 10.7.1 and 10.7.2 describe the tracking and reporting of water use activities within the District by TBNRD and NeDNR.
+The rest of Section 10.7 describes the analyses that will evaluate the progress that has been made toward: addressing streamflow depletions due to new uses begun subsequent to July 1, 1997 (Section 10.7.3); reaching a fully appropriated condition (Section 10.7.4); maintaining a fully appropriated condition (Section 10.7.4); maintaining a fully appropriated condition (Section 10.7.5); and evaluating whether a subsequent increment is necessary to meet the goals and objectives of this IMP (Section 10.7.6).
 Statute describes both an annual review (Neb.
 Rev. Stat. § 46-715(5)(d)(ii)) and a second more robust review of new and expanded uses and associated mitigation actions (Neb.
-Rev. Stat. § 46-715(5)(d)(iii)), covered in Section 10.7.3.
+Rev. Stat. § 46-715(5)(d)(iii)), covered in Section 10.7.3